hostuser/freckles.old/README.rst

    curl -sL https://get.frkl.io | bash -s -- --help

-This bootstraps *freckles*, runs it, and displays its help information.
+This bootstraps *freckles*, runs it, and displays help information.
 All files that are installed live under the ``$HOME/.freckles`` folder, which can be deleted without affecting anything else.
 This also adds a line to your ``$HOME/.profile`` file to add `freckles` to your path.

 Quickstart
 ----------

 **Warning: run this only after you read what it does, as it installs some packages onto your computer you might not want.
-Should not do any real harm though**
+Should not do any real harm though.**

 For its most basic use-case -- which is installing and configuring packages -- *freckles* needs: